Harry Wimperis: Biography

 Wimperis was born on 27 August 1876 to Joseph Price Wimperis, an Australian merchant, and Jemima Samuel in Edmonton, London.
 He started his studies at Royal College of Science (part of Imperial College) and then moved to Gonville and Caius College, Cambridge as an advanced student in 1898.
 During this period he became a Whitworth Scholar, wrote a series of engineering books covering internal combustion, road transport and air navigation.

 Among his many inventions and works are the Wimperis accelerometer of 1909, the first accelerometer rugged enough for use measuring the performance of automobiles.
 He was directed to Elliott Brothers for manufacture, and this started a long relationship between Wimperis and the company.
 The same year they introduced a gyroscopic turn indicator, and followed this with an optical speedometer, rate of roll indicator, indicated airspeed calculator and his famed bombsights.

 Wimperis was commissioned as a lieutenant in the Royal Naval Volunteer Reserve on 7 September 1915.
-Between 1915 and 1925, Wimperis worked in the Experimental Office in the Royal Navy Air Service (RNAS).
+Starting in 1915 Wimperis worked in the Experimental Office in the Royal Navy Air Service (RNAS).
 Here he was put on the problem of devising a useful bombsight that did not require manual calculations or a stopwatch to estimate the wind speed.
 The result was his Drift Sight, which used a small bar that was aligned with the motion of objects on the ground to measure the wind.
 He then greatly expanded on this design in his Course Setting Bomb Sight (CSBS) in 1917, introducing the first system to allow bomb runs from any direction, instead of just up or down the wind line.
 The CSBS has been called "the most important bombsight of the war".